 When you get to the restaurant, you just have to tell them that you made a reservation.

-To greet the waiter in Spanish, you usually must keep in mind what time of day it is since they use phrases according to time in Spain.
+To greet the waiter in Spanish, you must bear in mind what time of the day it is since they use phrases according to time in Spain.

-For more details, check out our other blog post about greeting people.
+For more details, check out our blog post about Greeting People in Spanish.

 → For those who want to hear how a local Spanish greeting sounds listen to our podcast!